angular/angular/aio/content/guide/architecture.md

 The `@Component` decorator identifies the class immediately below it as a component class, and specifies its metadata.
 The metadata for a component tells Angular where to get the major building blocks it needs to create and present the component and its view.

 Any time you define a class, you must add metadata to it so that Angular knows how it is meant to be used.
-For example, the `@Injectable` decorator tell Angular that a class is meant to be used as an injectable service. `@Input`, and `@Output` are some other popular decorators.
+For example, the `@Injectable` decorator tell Angular that a class is meant to be used as an injectable service.

 <br class="clear">